neillturner/kitchen-ansible/README.md

 test-kitchen normally uses tests setup in test/integration/.... directory.
 Ansiblespec format puts the test with the roles in the ansible repository.
 Also the spec helper is specified in the ansible repository under the spec directory.

-To implement this will test-kitchen setup the ansible repository with:
+To implement this with test-kitchen setup the ansible repository with:

-the spec files with the roles.
+* the spec files with the roles.

-the spec_helper in the spec folder and a dummy test/integration folder.
+* the spec_helper in the spec folder.

-a dummy test/integration/<suite>/ansiblespec/localhost/<suite>_spec.rb containing just a dummy comment.
+* a dummy test/integration/<suite>/ansiblespec/localhost/<suite>_spec.rb containing just a dummy comment.

 See example [https://github.com/neillturner/ansible_repo](https://github.com/neillturner/ansible_repo)